This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 A sexually transmitted disease (STD)

-is also called a sexually transmitted infection (STI).
-An STD is an infection caused by bacteria or a virus.
-STDs are spread by oral, genital, or anal sex.
-Some examples of STDs include HIV, chlamydia, syphilis, herpes, and gonorrhea.
-An STD can lead to cancer and infertility.
+means signs or symptoms of a sexually transmitted infection (STI) have developed.
+An STI happens when bacteria or a virus are spread through oral, genital, or anal sex.
+Some examples of STDs are HIV, chlamydia, syphilis, and gonorrhea.

 Signs and symptoms of an STD

 - Blisters, warts, sores, or a rash on your skin that may be painful

 - Discharge from the penis, vagina, or anus that may have a foul smell

 - Fever, muscle pain, or swollen lymph nodes in the groin

 - Inflammation and itching of the skin

 - Pelvic or abdominal pain, or pain during sex or when urinating

 - Sore throat, mouth ulcers, or trouble swallowing